jpdayrit/Design-of-Sign-AI-An-AI-Based-ASL-Translator/README.md

 **Documentation**: class-related files such as the project report and presentations.

-    1. JoshebDayrit_ProjectReport.pdf: contains the current draft of the final paper.
+    1. JoshebDayrit_ProjectReport.pdf/.docx: contains the current draft of the final paper.

+    2. Presentations folder: contains all presentations.